Back to guides

 Common mistakes

-Do not call captureSession() only on the pricing page.
-Affiliates often link to blog posts, comparison pages, or docs pages before the visitor reaches pricing.
+Do not wait until the pricing page to forward the CMP decision.
+Affiliates often link to blog posts, comparison pages, or docs pages first.

 Do not block checkout when no RefCampaign session exists.
 Direct customers should still buy normally.